s49ghosh/UW-Trailblazer/README.md

 MYSQL_DATABASE=testDB
 ```

-## Importing Data
+## Importing Production Dataset
-Before importing the tables, run the createtables.sql in your workbench.
+Before importing the tables, run the ```createtables.sql``` in your mySQL workbench.

-Then we want to import the data from the waterloo API.
+Then we want to import the data from the Waterloo API.
 We run the following command in the directory's root.

 ```bash
 $ python productionDB/call_api.py
 ```

 Then click the link to the web application, as the web application loads, it is importing the data.

 Wait until the web application displays "Tables created".

 This calls API calls from https://openapi.data.uwaterloo.ca/api-docs/index.html.